CRESYM/colib0.github.io/pages/models/Transformers/Transformer.md

 where $$R_i$$ is the winding resistance in $$\Omega$$, $$v_i$$ is the terminal voltage in $$V$$, $$i_i$$ is the winding current in $$A$$ and $$\Psi_i$$ is the magnetic flux linkages in $$Wb$$.
 The subindex $$1$$ refers to the primary winding of the transformer, while the subindex $$2$$ refers to the secondary winding.

-The total linkage flux can be split into mutual flux, which is the flux confined in the iron-core and produced by the magnetomotive forces of both windings, and the leakage flux, which links only the winding at which is generated.
+Since there can be some losses in the magnetic circuit, the total linkage flux is split into mutual flux, which is the flux confined in the iron-core and produced by the magnetomotive forces of both windings, and the leakage flux, which links only the winding at which is generated.

 From the point of view of the primary circuit, the leakage flux induces a voltage in the primary winding that adds to the voltage induced by the mutual flux, and it is considered proportional to the current the primary current $$i_1$$.
 It is represented by the primary leakage inductance $$L_{l_1}$$ and its corresponding reactance $$X_{l_1} = 2\pi f L_{l_1}$$, with $$f$$ the frequency of the current in $$Hz$$.